Onalaska, Washington: History

 Onalaska was built around the inland mill established by the Carlisle Lumber Company in 1909, with actual production commencing in 1914.
 At its peak in 1929, company inventory numbered over 20 million board feet of lumber, producing 300,000 board feet per day.
 The community's population was approximately 1,000, with 175 single-family homes and almost 50 bunkhouses of various occupancy.
 During the Great Depression, with issues regarding falling timber prices and production, along with increased unionization efforts, the Carlisle family closed the facility.
 The mill was sold for scrap during World War II.

 The company's surviving 225-foot smokestack near Carlisle Lake was built between 1918 and 1920, and is the last trace of one of the most successful mid-sized sawmills in Washington state.
 In May 2021, the site was listed to the Washington Heritage Register by the Washington State Advisory Council on Historic Preservation.

 The mill employed a significant number of Japanese and Japanese Americans.
 They lived north of today's State Route 508 and east of Carlisle Avenue.
 The streets, which ran parallel to Carlisle Avenue were called Oriental Avenue, Nippon Avenue and Tokyo Avenue.
 The 1940 census showed 62 people of Japanese descent living in Lewis County.
 Because of their experience in the mill, the local Japanese Americans were forced to relocate to Camp Tulelake in California to help with its construction, Kucera writes.
 The Army relied on their labor to finish the camp where they were subsequently interned for the duration of WWII.
 The Lewis County Historical Museum in Chehalis opened an exhibit honoring the Japanese and Japanese American internees.

 In 2014, Governor Jay Inslee awarded $20,000 to Onalaska Wood Energy during his Climate Tour that year, and praised the company as “one of the leaders in biofuel technology.”
-By 2020, the company had left 100,000 gallons of hazardous waste and in 2021 the EPA started an emergency $0.9 million cleanup, shipping the waste by truck and railroad to Idaho and Utah.
+By 2020, the company had left 100,000 gallons (378,541 litres) of hazardous waste and in 2021 the EPA started an emergency $0.9 million cleanup, shipping the waste by truck and railroad to Idaho and Utah.